PlexSheep/grrsmp/README.md

 ## 📜 License

-`GRRSMP` is free software, and will always be free.
+`SREMP` is free software, and will always be free.

 This project is licensed under the **GNU Affero General Public License v3.0** (AGPL-3.0).